bbalkaransingh23888/project-2-frontend/README.md

 2)	Deploy to netlify
 3)	Responsive styling
 4)	HTML and CSS
 5)	Hamburger menu
+6)  Read function for movie model minimum

 Post-MVP:
-1)	Full CRUD for my movie on the frontend also
+1)	Create function for my movie on the frontend also

 Functional Components: